bradleytaunt/1mb-club/submit.md

 1. Check your website's *total* size (not transferred!) using Firefox's Network tab.
   - Make sure you have `cache` disabled and ensure all resources have loaded.
 You might need to scroll the entire page if any assets are loaded in dynamically.
-2. If your site satisfies this requirement, add it to the existing `_data/sites.yml` file (following the same format as other members) and [open a PR](https://codeberg.org/btxx/1mb-club) or [submit a patch via email](https://lists.sr.ht/~bt/1mb-club-devel) (if that's your jam)
+2. If your site satisfies this requirement, add it to the existing `_data/sites.yml` file (following the same format as other members) and [submit a patch via email](1mb-club@freelists.org).
+You can also subscribe to the official mailing list here: [freelists.org/list/1mb-club](https://www.freelists.org/list/1mb-club).
 3. I will then review your patch and merge it into master.
 Once merged, your site will be added to the list.

 > **Note:** Don't worry about where you place your content inside the existing `_data/sites.yml` file.
 The order will be automatically reformatted once it is approved and merged into `master`.